NotSoOld/OpenGPSS/Manual.md

 - bool

 	Just a variable which can hold a boolean value (true/false) and be accessed by its name.
-Boolean variables can be only assigned or accessed.
+Boolean variables can be only assigned or accessed and can be used in logic expressions.

 ### Structure types: